sf-wdi-21/notes/week-01/day-3-functions+CSS/dawn-functions/readme.md

 ![Ice Cream Sandwich Machine](./function.gif)

-A **function** is similar to a machine that in that it receives an input (ice cream and cookies), processes the input (smash!), and creates a resulting output in a consistent manner (tasty ice cream sandwiches).
+A **function** is similar to a machine in that it receives an input (ice cream and cookies), processes the input (smash!), and creates a resulting output in a consistent manner (tasty ice cream sandwiches).

 ##Goals